-Non-degree Special Students who wish to withdraw from the University must send an online form via the Student Portal.
-Their request will be reviewed and processed by the Office of Student Services.
+Non-degree Special Students who wish to withdraw from the University must send an email to the Office of Student Services at student.services@uopeople.edu with their name, Student ID, and a request to withdraw from UoPeople.

-Non-degree Special Students who have withdrawn but wish to return to study in the future may be required to re-apply for admission and to pay the Application Processing Fee and the Examination Processing Fees then in effect if they have been out of residence for more than 15 terms.
-Non-degree Special Students who have been out of residence for 5 or fewer consecutive terms may apply for re-enrollment, or may apply for reinstatement if they have been out of residence for anywhere between 6 and 15 consecutive terms.
-Out of residence refers to the number of terms that a student has been inactive at the University- either unenrolled from the institution and/or enrolled at UoPeople without completing any course work in the intervening terms.
+Non-degree Special Students who have withdrawn but wish to return to study in the future may be required to re-apply for admission and to pay the Application Processing Fee and the Examination Processing Fees then in effect if they have been away from the University for more than 15 terms.
+Non-degree Special Students who have been away from their studies for 5 or fewer terms may apply for re-enrollment, or may apply for reinstatement if they have been away from their studies for anywhere between 6 and 15 terms.